 Social security refers to welfare payments provided by the Australian Federal Government.
-These payments generally fall under one of four pieces of legislation as noted below.
-The responsibility for these payments falls on the Commonwealth Government rather than an employer.
+These payments generally fall under one of four pieces of legislation:

-A New Tax System (Family Assistance) Act 1999 (Cth) provides for family tax benefits, maternity allowances and child care benefits.
+- New Tax System (Family Assistance) Act 1999 (Cth) provides for family tax benefits, maternity allowances and childcare benefits.

 Healthcare and Insurances